Florida CPA requirements

 Accounting-related subjects or courses including, but not limited to, financial accounting (including current authoritative literature in generally accepted accounting principles in the United States and the Pronouncements of the Accounting Principles Board and the Financial Accounting Standards Board) and accounting for specialized industries.

-Auditing-related subjects or courses, including, but not limited to, general auditing theory and practice (including current authoritative literature in generally accepted auditing standards in the United States and the Statements on Auditing Standards promulgated by the American Institute of Certified Public Accountants, auditing for specialized industries (including governmental auditing requirements) and audit applications to computers and information systems.
+Auditing-related subjects or courses, include, but are not limited to, general auditing theory and practice (including current authoritative literature in generally accepted auditing standards in the United States and the Statements on Auditing Standards promulgated by the American Institute of Certified Public Accountants, auditing for specialized industries (including governmental auditing requirements) and audit applications to computers and information systems.

-- management services and management advisory services
+- Management services and management advisory services

-- general business including, but not limited to, economics, business law, production or operational systems, marketing, finance, quantitative applications in business and business policy, and computers and information systems without audit applications.
+- General business including, but not limited to, economics, business law, production or operational systems, marketing, finance, quantitative applications in business and business policy, and computers and information systems without audit applications.